CHAPTER DEVELOPMENT GUIDE

 Didn’t receive a reply?
 No worries!
 We recommend following up your initial email with a follow-up email if someone/an organization hasn’t replied.
 Briefly rehash the main idea of your initial and mention that you had reached out before and wanted to ensure that your email wasn’t misplaced.

-Email Templates (change as necessary to suit your own chapter’s needs)
+Email Templates (change as necessary)

 Sample Initial Email